Halion777/SaaS/USER_PROFILES_AND_ACCESS_README.md

 ## Overview

+The system uses a **two-layer access control**:

+1. **Subscription-Based Access** - What features the plan allows (Starter vs Pro)
+2. **Profile-Based Permissions** - What modules each profile role can access

-The system uses a multi-user profile system where each user account can have multiple profiles with different roles and permissions. **All actions are performed by the parent user account** - profiles are **ONLY for access control** to determine which features/modules each profile can access.
+**All actions are performed by the parent user account** - profiles are **ONLY for access control** to determine which features/modules each profile can access.
 This allows teams to share a single account while maintaining granular access control per team member.

 **Important:** Profiles are NOT separate user accounts.
 They are permission containers that control what features are accessible.
 All data, actions, and operations belong to the parent user account.